Forceizer/FM_Cheatsheet/Further Mathematics/Pure Math 1/Polynomials.md

 \\ \Rightarrow 5S_2 + 2S_1 + \boxed 4(9) + 4S_{-1} + 3S_{-2} &= 0
 \end{align*}
 $$
-Note that the constant term despite the powers changing, $k → nk$ still occurs with the original power $n$.
+Note that despite the powers changing, $k → nk$ still occurs with the original power $n$.
 ##### Substitution
 When a polynomial $P(x)$ which has roots $\alpha, \beta, \gamma$, is transformed into $F(y)$ such that $y=f(x)$, the new equation, $F(y)$ has roots $f(\alpha),\  f(\beta),\  f(\gamma)$.
 For example,
 > [!NOTE] $y=x^3 + x^2 -5 = 0$.
 Find the equation with roots $\large\frac{1}{\alpha - 2},\ \frac{1}{\beta - 2},\ \frac{1}{\gamma - 2}$